 Negative & Positive Variance

-Most people when talking about variance are talking about negative variance, when they have been losing hands they shouldn’t be over long period, but there is also such a thing as positive variance.
-Positive variance is what people talk about when they say a player is on a “heater”.
-It is where they are maybe getting dealt more premium hands than they should be or they are hitting more draws than they should etc and as a result this has a positive effect on their win rate over that period.
+Most people, when talking about variance, are talking about negative variance, when they have been losing hands they shouldn’t be over a long period, but there is also such a thing as positive variance.
+Positive variance is what people talk about when they say a player is on a “heater.”
+It’s where they’re getting dealt more premium hands than they should be, or they’re hitting more draws than they should, and as a result, this has a positive effect on their win rate over that period.

-These stretches of variance can vary in length and we never know how long they will last.
-Sometimes they happen over a small sample size of only 1,000 or 2,0000 hands and then you go back to winning like you were and at other times you can be losing pots consistently for 10k hands or more and feel as if it will never end.
-It is not unheard of for players to have break-even samples sizes of 100k hands due to negative variance.
+These stretches of variance can vary in length, and we never know how long they will last.
+Sometimes they happen over a small sample size of only 1,000 or 2,0000 hands, and then you go back to winning like you were, and at other times you can be losing pots consistently for 10k hands or more and feel as if it will never end.
+It is not unheard of for players to have break-even sample sizes of 100k hands due to negative variance.

 What Causes Variance?

 With a coin flip, we expect to have it land on heads 50% of the time and tails 50% of the time.
 In other words, in a sample size of 1,000 flips, we would expect it to land on heads 500 times and tails 500 times.
 However, we do not know the order in which this will happen.

 Assume you take a coin flip bet with your friend.
 The terms of the bet are every time the coin lands on tails, you win $2.00, and every time it lands on tails, you lose $1.50.
 You both agree to flip the coin 50 times.